-The Chief Judge's hearing panel will consider both oral testimony (by invitation only) and written submissions.
-Individuals interested in presenting oral testimony or providing a written submission are asked to follow the procedures and to adhere to the deadlines described below.
-Please note that the Hearing Panel cannot accept any comments, written or spoken, addressing details of individual litigation or comments about individual judges or attorneys.
+THE CHIEF JUDGE'S HEARING PANEL WILL CONSIDER BOTH ORAL STATEMENTS (BY INVITATION ONLY) AND WRITTEN SUBMISSIONS.
+Individuals interested in presenting oral statements or providing a written submission are asked to follow the procedures and to adhere to the deadlines described below.
+Please note that the Hearing Panel will not accept any comments, written or spoken, addressing details of pending litigation or comments about individual judges or attorneys.

-Because of the limited time available for the hearing, oral testimony is by invitation only.
-If you are interested in being invited to testify at the hearing, please send an email to accesstojusticecommission@nycourts.gov no later than September 8, 2017.
-Proposed testimony should be no more than 10 minutes in length.
-If requesting an invitation, please (1) identify yourself and your affiliation (and if you are requesting an invitation for someone else to testify, that individual's name and affiliation); and (2) attach a prepared statement or a detailed outline of the proposed testimony, specifying which of the topics described above will be addressed.
-In advance of the hearing, invitations to testify will be issued and will include an approximate time for each presenter's testimony.
-For those not invited to present oral testimony, your proposed testimony will be deemed a written submission.
+Because of the limited time available for the hearing, oral presentations are by invitation only.
+If you are interested in being invited to present at the hearing, please send an email to accesstojusticecommission@nycourts.gov no later than August 23, 2019.
+Proposed statements should be no more than 10 minutes in length.
+If you are requesting an invitation, please (1) identify yourself and your affiliation (and, if you are requesting an invitation for someone else to present, that individual's name and affiliation) and (2) attach a prepared statement or detailed outline of the proposed statement, specifying which of the topics described above will be addressed.
+In advance of the hearing, invitations to present will be issued with approximate time limits for each presenter's statement.
+For persons not invited to present oral remarks, your proposed statement will be deemed a written submission.

-Individuals unable to attend the hearing, or those interested only in providing a written submission, may submit their remarks, to be received no later than September 8, 2017, by emailing them to: accesstojusticecommission@nycourts.gov or by mailing the submission to the New York State Permanent Commission on Access to Justice at the address below.
+Individuals unable to attend the hearing or interested only in providing a written submission may submit their remarks, to be received no later than September 13, 2019, by emailing them to: accesstojusticecommission@nycourts.gov or by mailing the submission to the New York State Permanent Commission on Access to Justice at the address below.
 The Permanent Commission is assisting the Chief Judge in preparing for the hearing and in reporting on its results.